data61/python-paillier/README.rst

 |      |reqM|         |
 +---------------------+

-A library for Partially Homomorphic Encryption in Python.
+A Python 3 library for Partially Homomorphic Encryption.

 The homomorphic properties of the paillier crypto system are: